Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: 1 minute
 A bright glyph flares on the ground in an unoccupied radius 1 *(1.5m)* circle you can see within range.
-The first time a creature enters that space in the next minute, a wave of pressure explodes from the glyph’s center in a radius 2 *(3m)* sphere, forcing each creature in the area to make a CON Save.
+The first time a creature enters that space in the next minute, a wave of pressure explodes from the glyph's center in a radius 2 *(3m)* sphere, forcing each creature in the area to make a CON Save.
 On a failed Save, a creature takes 4d8 Thunder damage, or takes half as much damage on a success.
-**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or above, the spell’s duration increases to 1 hour.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or above, the spell's duration increases to 1 hour.
 - **Classes**: Artificer, Ranger
 *(Source: CS)*

-### Glyph of Light’s Bane
+### Glyph of Light's Bane
 *Level 2 Enchantment*
 - **Casting Time**: Action
 - **Range**: Touch